nicholasdly/chat/README.md

-# nicholasly.com
+# chat.nicholasly.com

-> My personal website and AI assistant.
+> Have a chat with my personal AI chatbot!

-Want to get to know me?
-Have a chat with my personal AI assistant on my website.
-Powered by `gpt-4o-mini`, [nicholasly.com](https://nicholasly.com/) uses prompt engineering to create an AI chatbot that can talk about my life and work.
+Powered by `gpt-4o-mini`, [chat.nicholasly.com](https://chat.nicholasly.com/) uses prompt engineering to create an AI chatbot that can converse about my life and work.

 Design inspired by Apple's iMessage service.

 ## Development

-**nicholasly.com** is built with the following tools:
+**chat.nicholasly.com** is built with the following tools:

 - **Web Framework**: [Next.js](https://nextjs.org/)
 - **Styling**: [Tailwind CSS](https://tailwindcss.com/)